 Georgia, Florida and South Carolina Commercial Auto Insurance

 Commercial Auto Insurance insures your vehicles for physical damage and liability coverages for amounts, situations, and usage not covered by a personal auto policy.
 This type of business insurance covers a variety of vehicles and is also referred to as commercial car insurance, truck insurance, or fleet insurance.
-Our agents at McGinty-Gordon & Associates will help you find the best coverage you need for your business.
+Our agents at McGinty-Gordon & Associates an Oakbridge Insurance Partner will help you find the best coverage you need for your business.

 Why do you need Commercial Auto Insurance? - In general, if an auto is used in tasks related to the operator's occupation, profession or business a commercial policy is necessary.